kjgarza/kjgarza.github.io/portfolio/case-b.md

   slug: development
   headline: Design
   content: |
-    During the Idea validation stage, I also collected more nuanced use cases that I used to create a detailed product specification using FIGMA for wireframing and Gherkin syntax for defining the acceptance criteria for engineering.
+    In tandem with the idea validation, we gathered detailed use cases which informed the creation of a comprehensive product specification.
+I employed FIGMA for wireframing and Gherkin syntax for defining clear acceptance criteria, ensuring a smooth handover to the engineering team.
   media:
     image: "/uploads/2022/02/19/gherkin-web-tracker Medium.png"
     alt_text: Design